Streats22/LaraGrape/COMPONENTS_README.md

 # 🧩 Modular Component System

-LaralGrape now uses a modular component system with Alpine.js for better organization and maintainability.
+LaraGrape now uses a modular component system with Alpine.js for better organization and maintainability.

 ## 📁 Component Structure